drobban/drobban/README.md

 I spend most of my time creating software in the northern parts of Sweden.
 My repositories are a playground of experiments where I explore new programming languages, tackle intriguing challenges, and build tools—including ones for the local dog club.

 ## UmeDemo
-UmeDemo is a modular Elixir-based distributed demo environment where multiple Git-sourced dependencies
-* FlightTracker
-* FlightControl
-* SamSite
-* Aircraft

-interconnect via PubSub and BEAM concepts to showcase spawning actors, supervision, and real-time message passing across BEAM nodes.
+`ume_demo` is a modular Elixir-based distributed demo environment where multiple Git-sourced dependencies `FlightTracker`, `FlightControl`, `SamSite`, and `Aircraft` interconnect via PubSub and BEAM concepts to showcase spawning actors, supervision, and real-time message passing across BEAM nodes.
 Designed as a teaching-focused playground, it favors clarity and interactivity over production structure.
+The current state of the system is visualized in real time through a browser, showing aircraft and SAM sites interacting with each other.

 ## Alchemy4Elixir